-The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed during Pupil Progress meetings.
+The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed in line with the agreed date.

 The impact and quality of the support and interventions will be evaluated, along with the views of the pupil and their parents.
 This will feed back into the analysis of the pupil's needs.
-The class or subject teacher, working with the SENDCo, will revise the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes Parents will be made aware of the impact of the support and interventions provided enabling them to discuss next steps.
+The class or subject teacher, working with the SENDCO, will revise the support in light of the pupil's progress and development, deciding on any changes to the support and outcomes in consultation with the parent and pupil.
+Parents will have clear information about the impact of the support and interventions provided enabling them to be involved in planning next steps.